tiby312/broccoli-project/report/src/ch1-broccoli-vs-other.md

 Above we benched for a smaller number of elements since it simply takes too long at this density to bench 30_000 elements like we did in the non-extremely-clumped-up case earlier.
 This graph looks extremely weird!

 I really can't fathom why its faster to find collisions when everything is touching everything when everything is almost touching everything.
 My only guess is that in the former case, branch prediction is very straight forward.
 You just assume you're also going down the path of a collision hit.
+So its very weird to say, but the actual worst case when it comes to real-world performance is the almost-worst theoretical case.

 ### Fairness